wp-plugins/nextgen-facebook/readme.txt

 ***Free* and Pro Version Changes:**

 * Added bit.ly URL shortener for Twitter in the Social Sharing settings.
-* Added the 'ngfb_sharing_url' filter and standardized the CSS IDs (see the Other Notes for usage information).
+* Added the 'ngfb_sharing_url' filter and standardized the CSS IDs for sharing buttons (see the Other Notes for filter usage information).

 **Pro Version Changes:**

-* Added support for All-in-One SEO custom Post / Page title, desciption and keywords.
+* Added support for All-in-One SEO custom Post / Page titles, desciptions and keywords.
 * Added support for MarketPress product pages, including variations, sale prices and inventory levels.
-* Added locale language switching support in the Open Graph meta tags.
+* Added support for locale language switching in the Open Graph meta tags.

 = Version 6.8 =